FT-Autonomous/Autonomous_Crash_Course/README.md

 - Get familiar with [Linear Algebra](http://cs229.stanford.edu/section/cs229-linalg.pdf) and [Probability](http://cs229.stanford.edu/section/cs229-prob.pdf) on-the-go, as it's very common in the theory the more in-depth you go
 - Check out the [AMZ team resources](https://github.com/AMZ-Driverless/fsd-resources) for extra stuff like example systems, datasets, and references!

+### Stuck on anything?
+No worries!:

+- Ask away by creating an issue [here](https://github.com/FT-Autonomous/Autonomous_Crash_Course/issues), for asking for help with any aspect of the material (theory, setup, debugging).
+- Reach out to anyone and you'll get all the help possible!

 ### ROS Tips

 - This [cheat sheet](http://air.imag.fr/images/f/f7/ROScheatsheet.pdf) shows very comprehenisve command line commands for ROS, as well as common commands [here](https://subscription.packtpub.com/book/hardware_and_creative/9781782175193/1/ch01lvl1sec15/ros-commands-summary)